dtsn/jungleskipper/_drafts/disneyland-paris.markdown

 ![Stain glass window](/uploads/IMG_0895.JPG)

-*The stained glass in Sleeping Beauty's Castle was created by Peter Chapman, who also worked on the restoration of Notre Dame.
-Each window took months to create.*
+<div class="fun-fact">The stained glass in Sleeping Beauty's Castle was created by Peter Chapman, who also worked on the restoration of Notre Dame.
+Each window took months to create.</div>

 Fantasyland is the other side of the castle and includes all the traditional rides such as Peter Pan’s Flight, It’s a Small World, Lancelot's Carousel and Flying Dumbos.
 There are a couple of other attractions I haven’t seen in the other Fantasylands such as Alice’s Curious Labyrinth and Le Pays des Contes de Fees, a fairytale cruise past miniature storybook scenes of Disney classics.